 Smith started her technical career as a Network Engineer with BE&K in Birmingham, Alabama.
 After moving to Georgia, she founded PeachStaff to support utility engineering companies.
 In addition, she consults on interior design, remodeling projects and vintage building restoration.
 She has been active with several local organizations, including Make-A-Wish, Reflections and The Pantry.
 Smith is passionate about supporting students with dyslexia.
 She is a graduate of Leadership Georgia and served as a Program Chair.
 She and her husband have three children and live in Braselton.

 Don L. Waters

-Waters is chairman, president and chief executive officer of Brasseler USA.
-He is on the Board of Regents of the University System of Georgia, board of directors of Union Mission, Inc. and the Chatham County Hospital Authority.
+Waters is CEO of Waters Capital Partners, LLC, an investment company and family office.
+He is on the Board of Regents of the University System of Georgia, Board of Trustees of the Chatham County Hospital Authority and the Board of Curators of the Georgia Historical Society.
 Waters earned a bachelor’s degree from Armstrong State College and a law degree from the University of Georgia.
-He and his wife, Cindy, have two daughters and three grandchildren.
+He and his wife, Cindy, have two daughters and four grandchildren.
 They reside in Savannah.